griffin-h/tom_nonlocalizedevents/README.md

 This reusable TOM Toolkit app provides support for gravitational wave (GW) superevent and other non-localized event electromagnetic (EM) follow up observations.

+## Requirements

+This TOM plugin requires the use of a postgresql database backend, since it leverages some postgres specific stuff for MOC volume map lookups.

 ## Installation

 1. Install the package into your TOM environment: